-Analysis | Five key moments at Miguel Cardona’s confirmation hearing for education secretary
+Analysis | Five key moments from education secretary nominee Miguel Cardona’s confirmation hearing

 Class size

-This subject was raised by Sen. Mitt Romney (R-Utah) (after he expressed support for Rand’s statements about transgender girls).
-Romney raised Biden’s nearly $2 trillion coronavirus relief proposal, which includes $130 billion for K-12 schools to help reopen schools.
+This subject was raised by Sen. Mitt Romney (R-Utah) — after he expressed support for Paul’s statements about transgender girls.
+Romney raised Biden’s nearly $2 trillion coronavirus relief proposal, which includes $130 billion to help K-12 schools reopen.
 The proposal says that schools can use the money for a range of things, including reducing class size; hiring more nurses, counselors, teachers and janitors; and buying personal protective equipment.

 Romney made a confusing reference to the proposal, suggesting that it says schools can hire 345,000 more teachers and construct new school buildings — which it doesn’t.
 He then asked Cardona whether the administration planned to fire the teachers that are hired during the crisis after the coronavirus pandemic.

-ROMNEY: I don’t presume that it’s your plan or their plan to fire these teachers after covid is over.
+Romney: I don’t presume that it’s your plan or their plan to fire these teachers after covid is over.
 Is that right?

-CARDONA: Correct, senator.
+Cardona: Correct, senator.

-ROMNEY: … So I presume this is associated with saying that the smaller classroom size is going to get better education for our kids.
-But I haven’t see any unbiased studies, other than from the teachers unions, that suggest that small classroom size correlates with student performance, obviously within some normal parameters.
-But as you look at the NAEP [National Association of Educational Progress] exams, the states at the very top have the same size classrooms as the states at the very bottom.
-It that correct?
-Do you understand that the same way that I do?”
+Romney: … So I presume this is associated with saying that the smaller classroom size is going to get better education for our kids.
+But I haven’t seen any unbiased studies, other than from the teachers unions, that suggest that small classroom size correlates with student performance, obviously within some normal parameters.
+But as you look at the NAEP [National Association of Educational Progress] exams, the states at the very top have the same-size classrooms as the states at the very bottom.
+Is that correct?
+Do you understand that the same way that I do?

-Cardona, actually didn’t, and said so, leading Romney to repeat it.
+Cardona actually didn’t and said so, leading Romney to repeat it.

-CARDONA: I think there are numerous studies over time that have shown that classroom size isn’t necessarily the most important indicator.
+Cardona: I think there are numerous studies over time that have shown that classroom size isn’t necessarily the most important indicator.
 However, as a former teacher and principal and in my experience as an educator, I can tell you, when I have 15 students in front of me versus 28, I am able to give more specialized attention to those 15 students.

 Cardona then said he thought it “would be unfair to compare” states with high and low NAEP test scores and assume that class sizes didn’t matter, saying that some communities may have more resources than others.

 Romney pursued the subject, mentioning some studies that he said proved class size doesn’t matter.
-He cited one from the consulting firm McKinsey & Co., which looked at some nations with high test scores such as South Korea and Singapore.
+He cited one from the consulting firm McKinsey & Co. that looked at some nations with high test scores, such as South Korea and Singapore.

-That study, however, failed to note that families in those countries spend a lot of money on private tutoring, and that some of those countries have made efforts to lower their class sizes.
+That study, however, did not note that families in those countries spend a lot of money on private tutoring and that some of those countries have made efforts to lower their class sizes.
 There are other McKinsey reports that do discuss the educational benefits of small class size.
-One says that students often “better understand and apply concepts in discussion with peer classmates,” which is difficult in traditional classroom environments, “especially with large class sizes or when students live far from one another.
+One says that students often “better understand and apply concepts in discussion with peer classmates,” which is difficult in traditional classroom environments, “especially with large class sizes or when students live far from one another.”

 School choice

-The issue of charter schools — which are publicly funded but privately operated — has become a contentious issue within the Democratic Party, and Cardona has not taken a strong side in that school choice war.
+Charter schools, which are publicly funded but privately operated, have become a contentious issue within the Democratic Party, and Cardona has not taken a strong stance in the school-choice debate.
 He didn’t at the hearing, either.

 When Sen. Tim Scott (R-S.C.) asked Cardona to relay his opinion of charter schools, he walked a neutral line.

-CARDONA: I recognize there are excellent examples of charter schools.
+Cardona: I recognize there are excellent examples of charter schools.
 I have seen many in Connecticut. … I also know there are phenomenal examples of neighborhood schools that are also doing great work.
-My passion is to ensure quality schools, period.
-Making sure that we’re not supporting a system of winners and losers, where if you get into a school, you have an opportunity for success, but if you don’t get into a school, your options lead to a belief that you can’t make it.
+My passion is to ensure quality schools, period — making sure that we’re not supporting a system of winners and losers, where if you get into a school you have an opportunity for success but if you don’t get into a school your options lead to a belief that you can’t make it.
 So for me, I’m a strong proponent of making sure that all schools are quality, where parents want to send their children.
 Most parents want to send their children to their neighborhood school.
 It is important to support all schools, including the neighborhood schools that are usually the first choice for families in that community.

-He did not express any opinion when Scott asked him what he thought of the only federally funded school voucher program, which is in Washington, D.C., and which uses taxpayer dollars for students to attend private and religious schools.
+He did not express any opinion when Scott asked him what he thought of the only federally funded school voucher program, which is in D.C. and uses taxpayer dollars to help students to attend private and religious schools.

 Cardona’s responses on school choice underscored Biden’s stated education priority of improving neighborhood public schools.
-This is a stark contrast to DeVos’s agenda, which was to expand alternatives to publicly funded neighborhood schools.
+This is in stark contrast with DeVos’s agenda, which was to expand alternatives to publicly funded neighborhood schools.

 Reopening schools